Atharvaux2222/taxmate-pro/replit.md

 EZTaxMate is a full-stack web application designed to simplify income tax return (ITR-1) filing for newly joined employees in India (0-3 years experience).
 The app uses AI to automatically extract data from Form 16 documents, provides beginner-friendly explanations of tax terms, offers personalized tax-saving suggestions, and includes an AI-powered chatbot for user queries.

 **Status**: Successfully migrated from Replit Agent to Replit environment on January 24, 2025.
-All core functionality is operational with PostgreSQL database and proper security implementation.
+All core functionality is operational with PostgreSQL database, proper security implementation, and fixed session management for authentication.

 ## User Preferences